SirichaiKhomleart/cognitive-systems-for-health-technology-applications/README.md

 - Learn to document the results clearly and in easily readable format
 - Learn to perform methods to improve accuracy of model.
 For example, image augmentation, balancing dataset, drop out, etc
 - Learn to use pretrained model from Keras applications like Xception, VGG16, InceptionV3, and InceptionResNetV2

+3. Case 3: Patient Drug Review

+> This case study aims for objectives as following
+- Learn to build a model for classification texts and documents
+- Use Keras’ neural networks and other models to make an expert system to support doctors and pharmacists in order to analyze drug reviews.
+- Understand the nature of models used to train with text data, including Conv1D, LSTM, GRU, etc.
+- Understand how to preprocess text data input using different techniques.
+- Learn about word stemming technque to find the root word to be used in this experiment study.
+- Learn to test model architectures (number of filters, filter size, activation functions) and training settings (epochs, batch sizes, validation splits).
+- Learn to make the documentation of the results clearly and in easily readable format.
+- Learn to perform methods to improve accuracy of models.
+For example, regularization, drop out, etc.

 ---